DragonSenses/visionize/architectural-decision-log.md

 ###### AccordionContent

-feat(routes): add routes array and navigateTo function
+Add routes array and navigateTo function

 Create an array of routes with display name, href, and icon for each route.
 Create a navigateTo function that takes an href as a parameter and uses the router hook to perform client-side navigation.
 Use the useRouter and usePathname hooks to get the router instance and the current URL pathname.